 Altimeter discovered that socially engaged companies are 40 percent more likely to be perceived as more competitive.
-This leads to attracting high quality talent, which in turn can lead to increase sales leads.
+This leads to attracting high-quality talent, which in turn can lead to an increase in sales leads.
 In fact, socially engaged companies are 57 percent more likely to increase leads.

 Disengaged Employees Lose Organizations Money

 In an ideal world, every employee would love coming to work and be excited to be a part of the team.
 The reality is that there will always be a number of people who are more concerned with punching in and punching out every day.